openbsd/xenocara/lib/mesa/docs/ci/index.rst

   skqp

-Updating Gitlab CI Linux Kernel
+Updating GitLab CI Linux Kernel
 -------------------------------

-Gitlab CI usually runs a bleeding-edge kernel.
-The following documentation has instructions on how to uprev Linux Kernel in the Gitlab Ci ecosystem.
+GitLab CI usually runs a bleeding-edge kernel.
+The following documentation has instructions on how to uprev Linux Kernel in the GitLab CI ecosystem.

 .. toctree::
   :maxdepth: 1